 macOS 12 Monterey is here and we can’t wait to give it a try.
 As Apple rolls out new operating systems, it packs them with enhanced privacy, app upgrades, and stunning features.
-This year is no different.
-On June 7, 2021, Apple debuted macOS Monterey with Shortcuts, Universal Control for cross-device work, SharePlay for FaceTime, and more.
+Starting October 25, 2021, you can get your hands on Shortcuts, Universal Control for cross-device work, SharePlay for FaceTime, and more.

 Read about the best features of macOS 12 Monterey here.